 Plus, the owners of this Airbnb are super friendly and were helpful whenever we had problems.

 We wanted to move to a different part of Bali, but were unable to find a place with fast enough wifi!
-This place has high-speed wifi, air conditioning, and hot water!
+Our second apartment had high-speed wifi, air conditioning, and hot water!
 It is a bit farther from the beach, about a 15-minute walk to the same beach as before.

 It cost us $250 a month plus $30 a month for electricity.
 Totaling to be about $9 a night or $280 per month!
 Our cheapest rent so far!